ronihcohen/Lumi/audiobook_to_text_sync_app_design.md

     *   **Cache**: Redis for caching session data and frequently accessed content.
 *   **Storage**: AWS S3 or Google Cloud Storage for storing media files.
 *   **Synchronization Service**:
-    *   **Transcription and Alignment Engine**: The application will use **`faster-whisper`**.
-It is a reimplementation of OpenAI's Whisper model that is up to 4 times faster and uses less memory, while providing highly accurate word-level timestamps.
-It will be self-hosted and integrated directly into the `Sync Service`.
+    *   **Transcription and Alignment Engine**: The application uses **`faster-whisper`** (providing 4x speedup over OpenAI's Whisper) combined with `ffmpeg` for memory-safe audio streaming.
+The alignment is handled by a custom memory-optimized Needleman-Wunsch implementation.
 *   **DevOps**: Docker, Kubernetes, GitHub Actions for CI/CD.

 ## 9. Challenges